BunnyEncoder20/py_api_dev/README.md

         2. creating a list of allowed origins
         3. Add it as a "middleware" to your FastAPI app

+5. Dockerizing our app
+    1. We start by building a custom image.
+We can use the Official Python image as a base image in the file:
+    ```cmd
+    Dockerfile
+    ```
+    2. Run to build cmd to build the docker custom image file for our app (. at end location of Dockerfile):
+    ```cmd
+    docker build -tag fastapi_app_image .
+    ```
+    3.Instead of using Docker run, we will use Docker compose cause it makes it way easier (by putting all cmds and flags into a file) for spinning up our images and tearing them down.
+Make a file named:
+    ```cmd
+    docker-compose.yml
+    ```
+    4. After writing the code into the `docker-compose.yml` file, we can spin up the image by cmd (-d = detach, runs the containers in background):
+    ```cmd
+    docker-compose up -d
+    ```

 ---

 ## Important Commands